SYMPLICITY CSM: Virtual Career Fair for Employers–Frequently Asked Questions

 - What is the difference between 1:1 chat and group chat?
 Am I required to do both?
 1:1 chat is what you think of when you think of a typical fair.
 Students get in line in your organization’s queue and then your representatives can grab the next student in line and talk with them.
 Each representative will have their own 1:1 chat information and can invite students into that videoconference room to connect.
 The group chat is intended to be more for a Human Resources staff member, for example, who might want to talk to students while they are waiting in line or perusing the fair.
 Students attending the fair (in your line and not yet in your line) can see the group chat link and enter it to ask questions about your organization and/or hiring process.
 You could also play a video or have some slides up for viewing.

 - Can I use the same videoconference link for both 1:1 chat and group chat?
-No, you must use separate videoconference rooms for each representative and another difference room for your group chat if you decide to host a group chat.
-Be sure to make it as a hyperlink so students can easily click on it to join the session.
+No, you must use separate videoconference rooms for each representative and another different room for your group chat if you decide to host a group chat.
+Be sure to make it a hyperlink so students can easily click on it to join the session.

 - If we want to have more than one person in the group chat room, do they each need a Symplicity account?
 No, the group chat monitors will not need to log into the system – they just need to start the videoconference room and wait for students to join them!